ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 {{Section 3 of RFC9148}} specifies that the use of connection-based channel binding is optional, and achieves it by including the tls-unique value in the CSR.
 This specification when used with EDHOC for the enrollment of static DH keys achieves connection-based channel binding by using the EDHOC ephemeral key of the responder as the public key in the proof-of-possession algorithm which generates a PKCS#10 MAC.
 Therefore, connection-based channel binding is in this case achieved without any additional overhead.

+Other cases include pre-shared OSCORE contexts and the case where the signature key used for signing the CSR is different from the key used in the EDHOC run.
-In other cases, including pre-shared OSCORE contexts, this specification makes explicit channel binding based on the challengePassword attribute in PKCS#10 requests OPTIONAL.
+In these other cases, this specification makes explicit channel binding based on the challengePassword attribute in PKCS#10 requests OPTIONAL.
-The challengePassword attribute could be used for freshness in the case of pre-shared OSCORE contexts and a re-enrollment request.
+For example, the challengePassword attribute could be used for freshness in the case of pre-shared OSCORE contexts and a re-enrollment request.

 How challengePassword is generated is outside of the scope of this specification and can be specified by an application profile.

 # IANA Considerations  {#iana}